-INTL 2531 Politics of Energy in U.S., Comparative and Global Perspective (Spring: 3 )
+INTL 2531 Politics of Energy and Climate in the U.S. and International Perspective (Spring: 3 )

-Why is energy policy fundamentally political, deeply entwined with human, national, and international security, and critical to global stability and well-being?
-Major course units assess the main actors and institutions in energy, including OPEC and international markets; contrast the primary challenges confronting energy policy in the exporting and importing states; and analyze how energy policy and politics shapes global security, climate change & sustainability.
-Class members will also simulate a severe international energy crisis and use the extensive resources and contacts developed from 2008 - 2011 BC summer course in Kuwait-Oil & Politics in The Gulf.
+Why is energy and climate policy fundamentally political, deeply entwined with human, national, and international security, and critical to global stability and well-being?
+Major course units assess the main actors and institutions in energy; including OPEC and international markets; contrast the primary challenges confronting energy policy in the exporting and importing states; evaluate the implications of climate disruption and the solutions across the sixty largest greenhouse gas emitting states; and analyze how energy and climate politics shapes global security and sustainability.
+Class members will also conduct a global climate negotiation and study in depth the regional security and political economy of the (Persian) Gulf states.

 Instructor(s): David A. Deese

 Cross listed with: